 Pupil Voice is one of the ways by which we ensure the children are placed at the heart of all that we do at Travis St Lawrence.

-The processes involved in being part of the Student Voice group (from election promises and communicating effectively, to chairing meetings and handling money), enhance a wide range of skills required in holding representative responsibilities; skills that enable children to interact with the adult world and develop a foundation that they can build upon throughout their lives.
+The processes involved in being part of the Pupil Parliament (from election manifestos and communicating effectively, to chairing meetings and handling corespondence), enhance a wide range of skills required in holding representative responsibilities; skills that enable children to interact with the adult world and develop a foundation that they can build upon throughout their lives.
 Children around the school come to learn that their opinions are of value, that their voices can and should be heard, and that their suggestions do have merit.

-- Decided on the details of charity events (e.g. Super Hero day)
+- Decided on the details of charity events for the NSPCC

-- Sought the opinions of children regarding every day life in school with a view to considering adapting and improving a range of aspects such as homework, extension challenges, wider-curriculum opportunities, break-times, behaviour and lesson styles;
+- Sought the opinions of children regarding every day life in school with a view to considering adapting break and Collective Worship times, clubs and fund raising ideas.